E-commerce

 Step 3: Build the team

 The quality of feedback also depends on how you listen to it.
-Train marketing, support, and product teams to:
+Train marketing, support, and product to:

 • ask neutral questions (“How would you describe…?” rather than “Did you love it?”);

-Plan an internal guide: tone of public responses, response times, legal escalation if sensitive data is mentioned.
+Prepare an internal guide: tone of public responses, response times, legal escalation if sensitive data is mentioned.
 Consistency matters as much as speed.

 Governance: roles and cadence